 Dà Zhuàng, A man of stone

 The great image says: Thunder up in Heaven: great vigor.
-The noble one will not tread a path without ritual.
+The noble one will not tread a path without propriety.

-Dà Zhuàng: the ideogram and the story.
-What does it mean for your question?
+Dà Zhuàng: the ideogram and the story (NEW) What does it mean for your question?

 Top 6: The he-goat butts a fence.
 Not able to retreat, not able to push through.
 No ground for fruitfulness.
 Hardship is as a rule auspicious.